joshre-ms/azure-gallery/README.md

 ## Package manifest schema

+* `cloudEnvironments`
+This element is optional if publishing only to PublicAzure.
+But to publish to clouds other than `PublicAzure`, this element is required.
+A JSON array specifying the list of clouds for which the package should be published.
+Currently supported clouds: `PublicAzure`, `Blackforest`.

 * `publisher`
 Required.
 A JSON string that is used to construct the package identity and is the short form of the publisher name.
 If a `publisherDisplayName` is not specified, then it is also used as the long form.